 Exhibit one of the following quilting options.
-All exhibits should include a card which identifies the quilt as an original design created by the exhibitor or as a pattern created by someone else.
-Item may be quilted using any method - tie, hand, or machine quilted.
+All exhibits should include a card which 1) Identifies the item as an original design created by the exhibitor; as a pattern created by someone else; OR as a pattern that has been adapted by the exhibitor.
+AND 2) Identifies the type of batting used.
+The item may be quilted using any method - tie, hand, or machine quilted.
 All work must be completed by the 4-H member.
 Exhibit one of the following: